AnttiKay/HashCheck/README.md

 # HashCheck

-HashCheck is a user interface for certUtil -hashfile command.
+HashCheck is an user interface for certUtil -hashfile command.